nativescript-community/expo-nativescript/README.md

 This is a monorepo of various libraries from the Expo ecosystem, adapted for use with NativeScript.

+It's in proof-of-concept stage right now.
+Expo Contacts (and Expo Permissions, which it depends upon) is working fully on iOS.
+Android support is blocked, however – see details in the `expo-nativescript-adapter` project.

 ```
 npm run setup
 npm start